 Inspired contribution is collaborative.
 It is like opening a door so that others can show you why it was so important for you to open the door.

-It isn’t about imposing our intuitive visions and inspired ideas in order to create a world of followers hanging on our every insight.
-Rather, it is about the courage to contribute our insights without attachment knowing there is more to the need to do so than meets our own eyes – humbled to our own lack of understanding, yet blessed by the miracles that grow out of the courage to have done so ... and be humbled by their magic too.
+It isn’t about imposing our intuitive visions and inspired ideas on others in order to create a world of disempowered followers hanging on our every insight.
+Rather, it is about the courage to contribute our insights without attachment to them ... trusting that there is more to the need to do so than meets our own eyes and understanding.
+That allows us to be blessed by the miracles that grow out of the courage to have done so ... and be humbled by their magic too.

 Often in business - as in life - we hold back our intuitive insights as we assess the safety and freedom to speak our truth ... especially when it doesn't add up logically.
 With our livelihoods and reputations on the line, we take into account who we are speaking to and what we have to lose in 'speaking out of turn' or 'looking foolish'.
 We make our calculations, evaluate the repercussions and then decide … best not.

-Why be a stack of puzzle pieces when you can admire the whole picture?
+Why be a stack of puzzle pieces when you can create a whole picture?
 If we spend too much time trying to fit to the mold that’s before us, and too little time being what is within us, then we risk mastering an identity that is provided for us rather than that which authentically ‘is’ us.

-Inspired contribution is the ability to be the fullness of the puzzle piece you are in order to complete the picture that is intended for your life.
+Inspired contribution is the ability to be the fully expressed puzzle piece you are in order to complete the picture that is intended for your life.